omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_projects.png)

-Deleting a project from the list of projects in the plugin configuration must be done manually, and **will not** remove that project from resources to which it has been added.
+Deleting a project from the list of projects must be done manually, and **will not** remove that project from resources to which it has been added.
 It will only remove the option to add it to resources in the future.